DXQer/Cov-Pooling-Steganalytic-Network/README.md

 # Covariance-Pooling-Steganalytic-Network
 A fast and eﬀective global covariance pooling network for image steganalysis in spatial domain.

+## Abstract
+Recently, deep learning based methods have achieved superior performance compared to conventional methods based on hand-crafted features in image steganalysis.
+However, most modern methods are usually quite time consuming.
+For instance, it takes over 3 days to train a state-of-the-art neural network, i.e. SRNet in our experiments.
+In this paper, therefore, we propose a fast yet very eﬀective convolutional neural network (CNN) for image steganalysis in spatial domain.
+To make a good tradeoﬀ between training time and performance, we carefully design the architecture of the proposed network according to our extensive experiments.
+In addition, we frst introduce the global covariance pooling into steganalysis to exploit the second-order statistic of high-level features for further improving the performance.
+Experimental results show that the proposed network can outperform the current best one, while its training time is signifcantly reduced.

 ## About dataset
 The training, validation and test set are required to contain two catalogs: cover and stego.
 What's more, the stego images must have the same name as there corresponding cover images.